-Founded on the principal of access to excellence, the Colburn School has remained committed to providing the best possible performing arts education to dedicated students for nearly 70 years.
+Founded on the principle of access to excellence, the Colburn School has remained committed to providing the best possible performing arts education to dedicated students for nearly 70 years.
 Under the care and guidance of an exceptional faculty, generations of students have discovered and expressed their passion for music, dance, and the performing arts.

 The Colburn School provides the highest quality performing arts education at all levels of development in an optimal learning environment.

 In the fall of 1950, the University of Southern California (USC) established a small preparatory school offering school-aged children piano lessons.
 The community welcomed the idea, and within five years, the program supported 50 faculty members and class selection broadened to include strings, winds, and voice instruction.
-By 1956, there was enough participation to organize both a student concert band and orchestra.

 Herbert Zipper, considered the founding father of the community arts movement in the United States, was also a friend and advisor to Richard Colburn.
 A Holocaust survivor, Mr. Zipper came to the United States after World War II and founded the National Guild of Community School of the Arts.
 He championed the notion that a performing arts education should be available to everyone, a view that influenced Mr. Colburn as he developed his vision for the Community School.
-When Mr. Colburn took over operations, he invited Mr. Zipper to become the institution’s artistic advisor, a role he held until his death in 1997.

 Although the school outgrew its original setting by the late 1970s, toward the end of the 1990s, the Colburn School was ready to move into a new, modern home.
 On June 30, 1998, school leaders welcomed students, parents, and the community to its current campus on Grand Avenue.
 The campus became the anchor of a revived downtown cultural corridor.
 It soon was joined by the Walt Disney Concert Hall, the Broad museum, and other venues showcasing the reinvigorated LA performing arts scene.
 This campus was designed to encourage students’ studies by offering professional-level rehearsal spaces and performance halls, including the 400-seat Herbert Zipper Recital Hall.